-This Client Alert provides an update on shareholder activism activity involving NYSE- and Nasdaq-listed companies with equity market capitalizations in excess of $1 billion during the second half of 2018.
-Shareholder activism underwent a modest decline in the second half of 2017, but accelerated again in the first half of 2018.
-A similar pattern emerged during the second half of 2018, with a modest decline relative to the second half of 2017 in the numbers of public activist actions (40 vs. 46), activist investors taking actions (29 vs. 36) and companies targeted by such actions (34 vs. 39).
-However, in light of the robustness of shareholder activism activity in the first half of 2018, full-year numbers for 2018 are virtually identical to those of 2017, including with respect to the numbers of public activist actions (98 vs. 98), activist investors taking actions (65 vs. 63) and companies targeted by such actions (82 vs. 82).
+This Client Alert provides an update on shareholder activism activity involving NYSE- and Nasdaq-listed companies with equity market capitalizations in excess of $1 billion and below $100 billion (as of the last date of trading in 2019) during the second half of 2019.
+Announced shareholder activist activity declined relative to the second half of 2018.
+The number of public activist actions (24 vs. 40), activist investors taking actions (17 vs. 29) and companies targeted by such actions (23 vs. 34) each decreased substantially.
+The slowdown was in contrast to the first half of 2019, during which period shareholder activism activity was robust.
+On a full-year basis, however, 2019 represented a slowdown in activism versus 2018, as reflected in the number of public activist actions (75 vs. 98), activist investors taking actions (49 vs. 65) and companies targeted by such actions (64 vs. 82).

-By the Numbers – 2018 Full Year Public Activism Trends
+By the Numbers – H2 2019 Public Activism Trends

 Additional statistical analyses may be found in the complete Activism Update linked below.